 The HVAC system relies on air pressure to push air between the ducts and your home.
 However, disrupting the airflow circulation may cause various damages to your system.
 Here are components that will break down as a consequence of shutting the registers:

 Ducts – The increase in air pressure within the ducts pushes against the ductwork looking for an escape route.
 If the ducts have a crack or hole, the push against the weak point causes it to enlarge further.
 As a result, you will have more energy loss to the environment.
-If your ducts are airtight and well-sealed, high pressure may lead to the bursting of the pipes.
-A damaged or destroyed ductwork will cost you more on repairs or replacements.
+Damaged ductwork requires the repair expertise of a professional.

 Heat Exchanger – The heat exchanger’s primary purpose is to transfer thermal energy from one medium to the other.
 Closed vents make this component overheat and crack.